Section_03a // ENGINEERING_DIRECTOR

-Charles Côté, mechanical engineer.
+Charles Côté, engineering director.

 Experience